Skip navigation

 Replace your air filter—ideally, this should be done every 1 to 3 months depending on your home’s needs.
 If you haven’t changed it yet this season, now’s the time.
 A fresh filter not only improves cooling but also enhances indoor air quality.

-3. Incorrect Thermostat Settings
+3. Fixing Incorrect Thermostat Settings

 It’s easy to overlook the thermostat, but if it’s set incorrectly or malfunctioning, your AC won’t run as expected.
 Sometimes, the issue is as simple as a setting change you didn’t notice.